Foreword

 |

-To my work, database management is handled by a dedicated team.
+At my work, database management is handled by a dedicated team.
 They have their own Git repositories, and we do PRs with them to evolve our schemas.

-Thanks to SQLC, we can now add these repos directly via Git submodules to ensure that SQLC fetches the scripts from these repos to generate our models.
+Thanks to sqlc, we can now add these repos directly via Git submodules to ensure that sqlc fetches the scripts from these repos to generate our models.

 Before, we had to replicate the data models within our code, with the human errors that this could entail.